 It can be argued that for off-the-rack, mass produced garments, the process of finding a good fitting piece of clothing is more complicated for women than men.
 After all, it is easier to fit straight lines and angles than curves and women’s figures are more variable than men’s figures.
+This may be a factor in the types of jeans for women being more varied than men’s jean styles.

 Some types of jeans for women can flatter some body shapes better than others.
 See recommendations for each body shape: hourglass body shape, pear shaped body, rectangle body shape, inverted triangle body shape, oval/ apple shaped body , diamond shaped body.
-Also see what the best types of jean are for each vertical body type (balanced, short legs and long torso, long legs and short torso) and for petite, tall and plus-size women.
+Also see what the best types of jeans for women are for each vertical body type (balanced, short legs and long torso, long legs and short torso) and for petite, tall and plus-size women.

-Content: Types of Jeans for Women
+Types of Skinny Jeans

 Jeans can be cut to be tighter or looser in the hip and thigh, sit higher, mid-way or lower on your waist or hips and the leg shape of the jean can vary from hugging the shape of your leg to being a loose sheath.
 The leg shape of jeans can narrow toward the ankle, be straight or flare from a point on the leg.
 These variations along with elements such as jeans back pocket design, different types of denim washes and finishes and different shades of denim, determine the best types of jeans for women according to body type.